catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 Instance Access
 ===============

-If we want to take a closer look at what is happening when we switch between VRRP hosts we need to SSH to the instances.
-We won't use the floating IP associated with our virtual router, as that will be switching between instances which will make our SSH client unhappy.
+If you want to take a closer look at what is happening when you switch between VRRP hosts, you need to SSH to the instances.
+You won't use the floating IP associated with your virtual router, as that will be switching between instances, which will make our SSH client unhappy.
 Consequently, we will assign a floating IP to each instance for SSH access.